hunterino/notebook/README.md

 # notebook

+## Details explaining the choice of framework/db/ any 3rd party tools.

+Framework choice: jhipster - JHipster is a development platform to quickly generate, develop, & deploy modern web applications & microservice architectures.
+Out of the box has all the pieces needed for a scaleable services infrastructure.

+generate a complete and modern web app or microservice architecture, unifying:

+* A high-performance and robust server-side stack with excellent test coverage
+* A sleek, modern, mobile-first UI with Angular, React, or Vue + Bootstrap for CSS
+* A powerful workflow to build your application with Webpack and Maven or Gradle
+* A resilient microservice architecture with cloud native principles in mind
+* Infrastructure as code so you can quickly deploy to the ☁️

+## instructions on how to run your code and run the tests.

+See below

+## Any necessary setup files or scripts to run your code locally or in a test environment.

+This project was run using java jdk 17

 This application was generated using JHipster 7.9.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.9.3](https://www.jhipster.tech/documentation-archive/v7.9.3).

 ## Project Structure